-Penalties and costs may be imposed if it is determined that the subject member has incompetently engaged in the practice of professional forestry; engaged in conduct unbecoming a member; or contravened the Foresters Act, the ABCFP Bylaws, or resolutions passed by council.
+Penalties and costs may be imposed if it is determined that the subject registrant has incompetently engaged in the practice of professional forestry; engaged in conduct unbecoming a forest professional registered with the association; or contravened the Foresters Act, the ABCFP Bylaws, or resolutions passed by council.
 These can be any combination of the following:

 - Placing conditions on the member's enrolment, registration or special permit

 - Temporary suspension of the member's enrolment, registration or special permit

 - Rescinding the registrant's enrolment, registration or special permit

 - Requiring the registrant to complete a remedial program to the satisfaction of the council or appear before a board of examiners appointed by the council and satisfy the board that the registrant is competent to engage in the practice of professional forestry

 - Written reasons for a determination about the conduct or competence of the registrant, and an action taken against the registrant

 The process is described further in the Foresters Act and ABCFP Bylaws.